Kysetopher/MotionChad/README.md

-# Wishh.ai – Intelligent Note-Taking and Chat Assistant
+Intelligent Note-Taking and Chat Assistant

-Wishh.ai is a full-stack Next.js application that combines a chat-oriented user interface with AI-driven insights.
+This is a full-stack Next.js application that combines a chat-oriented user interface with AI-driven insights.
 It features Supabase authentication, Stripe-powered subscriptions, and a modern editor built on the Plate framework.

-You can interact with Wishh.ai directly at [https://wishh.ai](https://wishh.ai).
+a Branded version of this repository is located at  at [https://wishh.ai](https://wishh.ai).

 Built as a privacy-focused productivity assistant, Wishh.ai offers an AI-first interface that combines streaming chat suggestions with note-like "Reveries."
 These drag-and-drop cards sync in real time via Supabase, letting you organize knowledge into structured, retrievable insights.
 Customizable agents powered by OpenAI adapt to your workflow.